alexyuly/chil/README.md

 A **child object** is an object which has 1 "parent" which is an object, and 0 or more "siblings" which are child objects of the same parent.
 The interface of each child is "privately scoped" to its parent: Only a parent has access to sending input values and listening to output values from its own children.

-A child object may contain the stream which is the delegate of one of its parent's streams, or a child object may be passed into a delegate as a "constructor":
+Each stream owned by child object may be either the delegate of one of its parent's streams, or part of such a delegate's "constructor":

 #### Constructor

-A **constructor** is a value which is passed to an object via its "head" stream, when it is constructed at compile-time.
+A **constructor** is a value or stream which is passed to an object via its "head" stream, when it is constructed at compile-time.
 The "head" stream refers to the stream of an object which is named "head".

 ### Leaf object